Stone tool: Mode II: The Acheulean Industry

 A typical Acheulean handaxe (from the Duero valley in Spain).
 The small flakes on the edge are from reworking.

-Eventually, more complex Mode 2 tools began to be developed through the Acheulean Industry, named after the site of Saint-Acheul in France.
+Eventually, more complex Mode 2 tools were developed during the Acheulean Industry, named after the site of Saint-Acheul in France.
 The Acheulean was characterised not by the core, but by the biface, the most notable form of which was the hand axe.
 The Acheulean first appears in the archaeological record as early as 1.7 million years ago in the West Turkana area of Kenya and contemporaneously in southern Africa.

-The Leakeys, excavators at Olduvai, defined a "Developed Oldowan" Period in which they believed they saw evidence of an overlap in Oldowan and Acheulean.
+The Leakeys, excavators at Olduvai, defined a "Developed Oldowan" Period, during which they believed they found evidence of an overlap between Oldowan and Acheulean.
 In their species-specific view of the two industries, Oldowan equated to H. habilis and Acheulean to H. erectus.
 Developed Oldowan was assigned to habilis and Acheulean to erectus.
-Subsequent dates on H. erectus pushed the fossils back to well before Acheulean tools; that is, H. erectus must have initially used Mode 1.
+Subsequent dates for H. erectus pushed the fossils back to well before the Acheulean; that is, H. erectus must have initially used Mode 1.
 There was no reason to think, therefore, that Developed Oldowan had to be habilis; it could have been erectus.
-Opponents of the view divide Developed Oldowan between Oldowan and Acheulean.
-There is no question, however, that habilis and erectus coexisted, as habilis fossils are found as late as 1.4 million years ago.
+Opponents of the view divide the Developed Oldowan between Oldowan and Acheulean.
+There is no question, however, that habilis and erectus coexisted, as habilis fossils have been found as late as 1.4 million years ago.
 Meanwhile, African H. erectus developed Mode 2.
-In any case a wave of Mode 2 then spread across Eurasia, resulting in use of both there.
+In any case, a wave of Mode 2 then spread across Eurasia, leading to its adoption there.
 H. erectus may not have been the only hominin to leave Africa; European fossils are sometimes associated with Homo ergaster, a contemporary of H. erectus in Africa.